lanzv/SongChordsRecognizer/WebSongChordsRecognizer/SongChordsRecognizer/ReadMe.md

 For this purpose, we have several types of how to clean the spectrogram a bit:

 #### ***Identity***
-Filtering that doesn't do any of filtration.
-It will just return default spectrogram.
+Filtering that doesn’t do any of filtration.
+It will return default spectrogram as it is generated by STFT

 #### ***Accompaniment Frequency Area Mask***
-When we are interested only in the chord recognition, there is only one area of tones that is intendet to accompaniment creation (in other words .. to harmony creation).
-This region begins cca at the end of the Great octave, and the region ends cca in the middle of the One lined octave.
-This filtering creates a mask and allows the same values for this area.
-The rest of the frequencies will be set on zero.
+When we are interested only in chord recognition, there is only one area of tones that is intended for accompaniment creation, in other words, harmony creation.
+This range of harmony part begins somewhere at the end of the great octave and ends somewhere in the middle of the one-lined octave.
+This filtering creates a mask and allows only values in this area.
+The rest of the frequencies are set to zero.
+Because of that, chromagram creation would not work well for the inconsistency of valued octaves of each chroma.
+Therefore, the chromagram generation algorithm explicitly ignores zero values.

 *(Zero values are explicitly ignored by chromagram averaging!)*

 #### ***Weighted Octaves***
-Basically, we have three (four) types of tones:
+Basically, we have four types of tones:

- 0) **Beats**, ect..
+ 1) **Beats**
- 1) **Bass** - Bass tones are very interesting for chord, because it always specifies the root tone of chord.
-But sometimes these tones could be misleading, for instance in much more complex basslines like walking bass in Jazz, ect...
+ 2) **Bass** - Bass tones are essential for chords because it always specifies the root tone of the chord.
+But sometimes, these tones could be misleading, for instance, much more complex bass lines like walking bass in jazz, etc.
- 2) **Harmony** - Harmony is the most interesing area.
-That area directly represents chords.
+ 3) **Harmony** - Harmony is the area we are interested in the most, which directly represents chords.
- 3) **Melody** - Melody is not that interesting for single chords.
+ 4) **Melody** - Melody is not that interesting for single chords.
 There could be passages that are not part of our chord.
-On the other hand, the melody is always based on a harmony.
+On the other hand, the melody is always based on harmony.

-So it is a good idea to weight single octave tones by their "chord importance".
-For instance, great, small and one lined octaves are much more important than the rest of them.
+So it is a good idea to weigh single octave tones by their importance in the ACR.
+For instance, great, small, and one-lined octaves are much more important than the rest of them.
+Users can set weight values on their own or use the default settings.

 The WeightedOctaves class includes **SetWeight(int octave,double weight):void**.
 You can change weights through this function.

 #### ***Filter Nth Harmonics***
-*Filtration was described in [Christoph Hausner's Bachelor Thesis](https://www.fim.uni-passau.de/fileadmin/dokumente/fakultaeten/fim/lehrstuhl/sauer/geyer/BA_MA_Arbeiten/BA-HausnerChristoph-201409.pdf).*

-This algorithm filter spectrogram from nth harmonics which are generated by instruments.
+Filtration was proposed by Hausner [2014].
+This algorithm filters spectrogram from n-th harmonics, so-called aliquotes, which are automatically generated by instruments.
+The filtration iterates over all spectrogram values and each will be rewritten by a minimum of
-That means that if the tone of frequency F is played, then it is also reflected on frequencies 'F * n' for n = 1,2,3,....

-This filtration takes the minimum of spectrogram[i][j * n] * (1/epsilon)^{n-1} for n = 1,2,3,...,n_harmonics.
+*spectrogram[i][j * n] * (1/epsilon)^{n-1}*

-By default epsilon=0.4 and n_harmonics=10.

-*( [Gomez 2006] Tonal description of polyphonic audio for music content processing. )*
+for integer n∈[1, n harmonics].
+The epsilon and the n harmonics are defaultly set to epsilon=0.4 and n harmonics=10.

 ## Sample Length Level
 ***We strongly recommend using a value of 14 or 15.***